-When the nation-wide lockdown on Indian citizens was announced by the government, it triggered an exodus of millions of poor from the metropolitan areas.
+When the nation-wide lockdown on Indian citizens was announced by the government, it <link news stories-of-hunger-indias-lockdown-is-hitting-the-poorest>triggered an exodus of millions of poor from the metropolitan areas.
 Crowded living conditions in slums increase the risks of contracting the virus.
 Due to the lack of sanitation, many people living in slums resort to public bathrooms or open spaces.
 Water is often only provided through shared tabs, used by hundreds of people, many of which have to walk long distances to get access.
 In some slums, the water supply is normally provided by workers that have now returned to their rural homes.
 Once more the scramble for a comprehensive response to the outbreak of a pandemic has led to the exclusion of the vulnerable populations leaving them on their own.

 In Manila, a megacity under lockdown, the poor have been facing sudden unemployment and no financial support or additional health benefits.
 While some left the city before the lockdown and returned to their families, others opted to stay in Metro Manila as they rely on their daily income.
 About three million people commute daily from the outskirts into Manila.
 During the lockdown, informal workers without proof of employment were particularly hard hit as they were banned from entering the city.
 Ms. Baldoza, a volunteer and resident of the San Roque community, told the New York Times: “We haven’t received help from the government, no help from the outside, except the donations that they give us.
 And people can’t work”.
 Those who dare to confront this situation and break social distancing rules may even face being shot by security forces.